alex-johnson41/GeneticProgramming/README.md

 Exploring computer generated software using genetic evolution techniques.
 This project will generate Joy programs using a genetic programming simulator written in C#.

+See the ProfileData folder for data from runs throughout development.
+Load data into Speedscope (https://www.speedscope.app/)

 ## General Program Flow
 The user creates a fitness function for the desired program that it wants generated.
 This would include example inputs and expected outputs to be compared and scored against the generated programs.